 Section 44 of the Local Government Act 1999 (the LG Act) allows Council to delegate a power or function vested or conferred upon by the LG Act or another Act.
 Such powers and functions may be further delegated by the person occupying the office of General Manager in accordance with Sections 44 and 101 of the LG Act as the General Manager sees fit.
-A delegation made pursuant to Section 44 of the Act is revocable at will and does not prevent the East Waste Board (the Board) from acting in a matter.
+A delegation made pursuant to Section 44 of the Act is revocable at will and does not prevent the Board from acting in a matter.

-The East Waste Board have certain duties which they must perform, and certain powers which they may exercise, pursuant to the LG Act, as well as a range of other Acts.
+The Board has certain duties which they must perform, and certain powers which they may exercise, pursuant to the LG Act, as well as a range of other Acts.
 In most cases the relevant Acts grant those obligations and powers directly on the Board as a body.